-If you have a child who is starting their final exams in the next couple of weeks, you might be feeling a bit stressed.
+If you have a child who is sitting their final exams over the next couple of weeks, you might be feeling a bit stressed.
 You have supported your child through their whole school life and now they have to pull it all together and jump the final hurdle.
 Alone.
 There is nothing you can do.
 Well, that’s not quite true.
 There are a few things you can do.

 1. Keep them fed